spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/04-nameservice/03-types.md

 For the nameservice blockchain, define a `whois` type and the create and delete methods.

-Because Ignite CLI does the heavy lifting for you, choose from several [ignite scaffold](../../../references/cli#ignite-scaffold) commands to create CRUD functionality code for data stored in different ways:
+Because Spellshape CLI does the heavy lifting for you, choose from several [spellshape scaffold](../../../references/cli#spellshape-scaffold) commands to create CRUD functionality code for data stored in different ways:

 - Array, a list-like data structure
 - Map (key-value pairs)